dylan-lang/opendylan/documentation/library-reference/source/common-dylan/simple-timers.rst

 .. class:: <timer>

-   THe timer class.
+   The timer class.

    :superclasses: <object>

    :description:

-     THe timer class.
+     The timer class.
 Timers start out stopped and must be started with :gf:`timer-start`.

 .. generic-function:: timer-start